jumboduck/beer-warehaus/README.md

     -   Volume
     -   Number of units per order (for example, a box of 12 bottles)
     -   Product rating on untappd (if existing)
--   If registered and logged in, users can choose a quantity and add it to their cart
+-   Users can choose a quantity and add it to their cart

 #### Producers Page